sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Description of the function
 """""""""""""""""""""""""""""""""
-The Copy function is applied to copy the input data into the output Tensor。 This operation belongs to **global operations**.
+The Copy function is applied to copy the input data into the output Tensor.
+This operation belongs to **global operations**.

 Explanation of parameters